What is Buddhism? | Myosenji Buddhist Temple

 If you have decided to become a Buddhist or are interested in learning how to become a Buddhist, after Sunday’s meeting (about 3:30 pm) Rev Sakabe will be performing the Acceptance of the Precept Ceremony, the ceremony where you become a Buddhist.

-*Excerpted: Nichiren Shoshu Monthly Magazine, The Precept of the Diamond Chalice, July, 2019, p.20.
+*Excerpted: Nichiren Shoshu Monthly Magazine, The Twelve-linked Chain of Causation.